Star Wars (film): Soundtrack

 Lucas initially planned to use pre-existing music for Star Wars, rather than an original score.
 Since the film portrayed alien worlds, he believed recognizable music was needed to create a sense of familiarity.
 He hired John Williams as a music consultant, and showed him a collection of orchestral pieces he intended to use for the soundtrack.
 After Williams convinced Lucas that an original score would be preferable, Lucas tasked him with creating it.
-A few of the composer's finished pieces were influenced by Lucas's initial orchestral selections.
-The "Main Title Theme" was inspired by the theme from the 1942 film Kings Row (scored by Erich Wolfgang Korngold), and the "Dune Sea of Tatooine" was influenced by the music of 1948 film Bicycle Thieves scored by Alessandro Cicognini.
+A few of the composer's finished pieces were influenced by Lucas' initial orchestral selections.
+The "Main Title Theme" was inspired by the theme from the 1942 film Kings Row, scored by Erich Wolfgang Korngold, and the "Dune Sea of Tatooine" was influenced by the music of the 1948 film Bicycle Thieves, scored by Alessandro Cicognini.
 Lucas later denied he ever considered using pre-existing music for the film.

 Over a period of 12 days in March 1977, Williams and the London Symphony Orchestra recorded the Star Wars score.
 The soundtrack was released as a double LP in 1977 by 20th Century Fox Records.
-That year, the label also released The Story of Star Wars, an audio drama adaptation of the film utilizing some of its music, dialogue, and sound effects.
 In 2005, the American Film Institute chose the Star Wars soundtrack as the best film score of all time.